HMA Review: Quick Expert Summary

 HMA VPN has very easy-to-use apps for iOS, Android, Windows, and macOS.
 The desktop apps are slightly different from the mobile apps, but it’s very simple to transition between them due to the intuitive design.

-I like the desktop apps the most because they have a kill switch, IP Refresh, IP Shuffle, and auto-connect.
+I like the desktop apps the most because they have a lot of useful features, like a kill switch, IP Refresh, IP Shuffle, and auto-connect.
 But the Android app is also really good — it has almost the same features as the Windows app, but it also comes with split-tunneling.

-That said, top competitors like ExpressVPN and Private Internet Access have much better mobile and desktop apps — they’re just as easy to use (if not more), but they provide better security and access to more features.
+That said, top competitors like ExpressVPN and Private Internet Access have much better apps — they’re just as easy to use (if not more), but they provide better security and access to more features.

 HMA VPN’s support guides are neatly organized, but some of them are outdated.
 What’s more, only some of the troubleshooting guides answered my questions — I had to reach out to a customer support rep to resolve my issues more often than I did with ExpressVPN and CyberGhost VPN.